SafetyHealthDotCloud/Crisis-Profile/README.md

 ### Instant dispatching

 As soon as an emergency call comes in with an address we will automatically dispatch first responders and unmanned aircraft with thermal imaging to the scene.
-We want to integrate with existing first responder computer aided dispatch software by using an application programming language (API) or a screen scraper such as [SikuliX](http://sikulix.com/) The emergency.help app will allow citizens to select an emergency type and location on a map like ride sharing apps like Uber and Lyft.
+We want to integrate with existing first responder computer aided dispatch software by using an application programming language (API) or a screen scraper such as [SikuliX](http://sikulix.com/) The emergency.help app will allow citizens to select an emergency type and location on a map like they can with ride sharing apps such as Uber and Lyft.